onecielDaniel/DynamicDictionary/CONTRIBUTING.md

-# Contributing to OneCiel.System.Dynamics
+# Contributing to OneCiel.Core.Dynamics

-We appreciate your interest in contributing to OneCiel.System.Dynamics!
+We appreciate your interest in contributing to OneCiel.Core.Dynamics!

 ## Code of Conduct